 "Link, your pork is ready!"

 Tracy's overweight mother, who can be a bit emotional at times.
-Played by John Travolta in the 2007 movie.
+Played by Divine in 1988 and John Travolta in the 2007 movie.

 - Acrofatic: It has been stated that they wanted Edna to be very light on her feet, which is one reason why John Travolta was casted in the latest movie.